SECTION I: MANAGEMENT’S DISCUSSION AND ANALYSIS

-HHS is taking steps to address the material noncompliance related to the Medicare appeals process, as described in the “Corrective Action Plans for Material Weaknesses” section.
+HHS is taking steps to address the material noncompliance related to the Medicare appeals process, as described in the “Corrective Action Plans” section.
 Remediation for the material noncompliance related to Error Rate Measurement relies on a modification to legislation to require states to participate in an improper payment rate measurement.

 The Federal Financial Management Improvement Act of 1996 (FFMIA) requires agencies to implement and maintain financial management systems that substantially comply with federal financial management system requirements, federal accounting standards, and the United States Standard General Ledger (USSGL) at the transaction level.
 HHS conducted its evaluation of financial management systems for compliance with FFMIA in accordance with OMB Circular A-123, Appendix D. Based on the results of this assessment, HHS provides reasonable assurance that its overall financial management systems substantially comply with the FFMIA and substantially conform to the objectives of FMFIA, Section 4.